 Even at the installation phase, both apps are similar.
 Both first use smaller executables that download the remaining files during setup, for example.
 However, Avast has the browser issue, whereas Avira seems to be more professional in this sense.
 The client is clean and only installs the necessary files.
 If you're using the free version, both apps will remind you about the paid options at random intervals.

 In terms of UI, both clients are easy to use.
 They should be intuitive for most users, and if you're transitioning between Avast to Avira, it won't be painful.
 The general layout is very similar, so you'll quickly find what you're looking for.

 In both cases, you will be navigating between menus with individual icons.
-If you’re on the free version, some of them will be disabled when you click on them, asking you to upgrade.
-They stay there as a constant reminder that you could be a lot more.
+If you're on the free version, some of them will be disabled when you click on them, asking you to upgrade.
+They stay there as a constant reminder that you could have a lot more.

 Although it would seem that their mobile apps are extensions of their antivirus services for desktop, this isn't the case.
 Sure - there's less reason to offer antivirus for iOS because of fewer associated malware risks.
 Tight control of Apple's App Store eliminates most of the threats.
 Android protection, in this sense, remains more important.

 However, it seems that the strict nature of iOS sets the baseline for both of the Avira mobile apps.
 In reality, their primary offer here is a VPN, not the antivirus.
 Avira doesn't offer it for free, and what remains is a photo cleaner that removes duplicate pictures, a network scanner that determines whether your connection is safe, and not much else.